revness/dotnet_csv_test/README.md

 # Description
 An app that takes a large dataset of nsw housing sales prices and extracts insights in a beautiful and easy to understand way.
 Built in ReactTS + tailwind for the frontend, and the backend RESTful API is written in .NET.
+We're going to try using sqlite for the first time as well.

 # Changelog